tooooolazy/baseapp/baseApp/README.md

 - baseApp-addon: addon module, custom server and client side code
 - baseApp-baseUI: base application module that all main application ui modules should be based uppon (eg. baseApp-ui and DpApp-ui).
 It supports the following:
   - multilingual content
+  - Logo and Application title in header
   - dynamic menus
   - login/logout
   - multiple user roles and access rights
   - data retrieval from multiple WS
   - static multilingual content using html templates located in theme/layouts folder
 - service-client: a simple Rest client to be used by Application UI modules to retrieve data from WS.
 It implements an abstract WS interface with only 2 methods: 'execute' and 'executeUpdate'.
 Their difference is that the latter will use a 'transaction'.
 - baseApp-backend: base backend module, contains the base classes for handling WS calls.
 It implements the same WS interface as the service-client above.
 Each App ui should have its own 'backend' project.
+Also it contains default Entity objects.
+In order to be used they must be included in 'persistence.xml' of the related 'xxcx-backend' module.
+The entities are:
+  - Users (User, UserAccount, UserRole, AccountRole)
+  - Application Parameters (ApplicationParameter)
+  - Locking itmes (AppLock)
+  - User Session monitoring (AppSession)
 - utils***: a set of helper modules used by all other modules

 - baseApp-ui: a main application module